paulscherrerinstitute/wica-http/EPICS_TESTS.md

    creation of a separate Thread and after a few thousand my machine ran out of resources.
 (I read somewhere that a typical stack size for a thread is ~1MB).
 I never managed to create monitors on more than about 4000 channels.
    A possible improvement might be to **provide a method signature which allows the library user to specify the Executor** to be used for the callback.
+This would give the user some control over the behaviour of the thread pool used for callbacks.

 1. There seem to be **some stability issues** with the library.
 Sometimes it emits WARNING messages which hint that the underlying library is under stress.
 By putting busy-wait loops into the tests I was able to wokround these problems